Who doesn’t love saving money when they are out on their travels?

 One of the biggest issues that travellers have to face is that travel is expensive.
 You might have been dreaming of an amazing trip around the world, but feel like you can’t take it because you don’t have the money to pay for it.

 But it’s not just the large sums of money that you need to be worrying about though.
 Travel costs don’t just stop at the airfare or lodging, but the other smaller expenses can all add up.
-Things like going out to eat for all your meals, souvenir shops, events – at the end of the day these can all add up, and this is something that can worry a lot of travellers.
+Things like going out to eat for all your meals, souvenir shops, events, even just buying things at the airport can all add up (which is why it’s important to try and save money in the airport when you can!)!
+At the end of the day these can all add up, and this is something that can worry a lot of travellers.

 But don’t worry, travel doesn’t always have to be expensive.
 It doesn’t matter if you end up bringing your whole family with you, or if you just travel by yourself, there are always ways to save money whilst travelling.
 Doesn’t matter how many are going on the holiday, how many kids you are bringing with you (and you should always travel with your kids as this can create so many fantastic memories), you can always save some money if you’re careful.